-5 Lawn Mower Bad Spark Plug Symptoms to Look Out For!
+Top 5 Lawn Mower Bad Spark Plug Symptoms You Shouldn’t Ignore

-Fortunately, you can avoid such a ruckus by replacing the spark plug as soon as you observe any of the following symptoms:
+Luckily, you can prevent these issues by replacing the spark plug as soon as you notice any of the following symptoms:

 • Difficulty starting the mower engine,